 The sweet spot.
 These customers have already tried buying things from your store, and maybe they also repeat that in a certain frequency.
 However, the word ‘active’ totally relies on the business model of your webshop, therefore it requires further analysis to be conducted on the historical shopping data of your customers.

-Depending on the repeat behaviour of clients, we can segment the active customers into 2 by one-time purchasers, and repeat purchasers.
+Depending on the repeat behavior of clients, we can segment the active customers into 2 by one-time purchasers, and repeat purchasers.
 However, the action to be taken here does not differ much in these 2 sub-segments.

 Action: Keep these customers engaged and eager to buy new things

 Here, we require a certain threshold derived from the order gap analysis mentioned above, which would imply us whether a customers frequency of purchasing has lagged behind its normal frequency.
 So, in this case, this customer should be feeling not active anymore.
-Therefore, as soon as you detect such behaviour in the lifecycle, you should do your best not to lose the cream of cream segment in your customer base.
+Therefore, as soon as you detect such behavior in the lifecycle, you should do your best not to lose the cream of the segment in your customer base.

 Action: Retarget them to gain back and to align in their normal purchase frequency